How to repair a laptop—some simple tips

 usually modular and designed to be replaced.
 Things like a laptop

-keyboard, for example, simply plug into the circuit board with a
+keyboard, for example, simply plug into the motherboard (the main circuit board) with a

 little clip you can remove yourself; they're not soldered in place.